The NRA Foundation Inc

 • Enhance firearms safety education

-• Support marksmanship training programs
+• Support marksmanship training programmes

 • Benefit youth through educational initiatives